Multiple Team Setup

 or master

-- Ensure pull requests are used with at least 2 approving review (
+- Ensure pull requests have at least 2 approving reviews (

 required-reviews-count: 2